Originally posted April 23rd 2019, updated April 27th 2021

 - In 1998, four weeks before the publication of the paper in the Lancet, Wakefield files an application to the ethics committee at the hospital where he works to test a product (alternate vaccine) based on his 1997 patent application.

 - Wakefield publishes his paper in the Lancet, linking the MMR vaccine to autism, and recommends the use of single vaccinations rather than the three-in-one MMR.
-Unreported conflicts of interest include:
+Unreported conflicts of interests include:

 - Most of the parents were clients of Richard Barr